Cartography-jpl/pynitf/doc/nitf_file.rst

 level objects printed.
 However, there may be instances where we want the "raw" data (e.g., nitfinfofull reporting raw TRE data).
-NitfSegmentHookSet will skip calling before_str_hook and before_tre_str_hook if "remove_for_raw_print" is True for the NitfSegmentHook.
+NitfSegmentHookSet will skip calling before_str_hook and before_tre_str_hook if "remove_for_report_raw" is True for the NitfSegmentHook.

 NitfSegmentUserSubheaderHandleSet
 ---------------------------------